Welcome to Christian Girl Autumn, The Purest Thing on the Internet Right Now

 But the world is on fire now, and serotonin is hard to come by, so if enjoying a flavored coffee or posting a photo of yourself in a pumpkin patch summons a rare bout of happiness, being labeled as an airhead is manageable.

-Additionally, the CGA mantra gained even more love this year after the creator of the meme (@bimbofication) tweeted out a GoFundMe link to her followers to help with her gender-affirming procedures.
+Additionally, the CGA mantra gained even more love last year after the creator of the meme (@bimbofication) tweeted out a GoFundMe link to her followers to help with her gender-affirming procedures.
 Soon after, Covington donated $500 to the cause and retweeted the link, writing, “FYI this is the creator of the Christian Girl Autumn meme.
 Please help & donate to the Go Fund Me if you can!”

 This article was featured in the InsideHook newsletter.
 Sign up now.